Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 ## Usage analytics data

 The CLI can now collect usage analytics data.
-If you opt-in, some stats are collected and send to the CLI team, to help them prioritize features and improvements.
+If you opt-in, some stats are collected and sent to the CLI team, to help them prioritize features and improvements.
 You can't really miss this new feature, as you'll be asked after installing the new CLI version globally 🧐.